 Close to the Sendai Tōshōgū Shrine (仙台東照宮), La Maison Rose is a vegan bakery that makes European-style baked goods and desserts, such as Linzer Torte, scones, and cakes.
 Seasonal baked goods are also available to ensure that customers can enjoy different festivals like everyone else!

 La Maison Rose is a place that will change your impression of Japan’s vegan sweets in a good way.
-We will be surprised if you find anything terrible from La Maison Rose.
+We will be surprised if you find anything terrible at La Maison Rose.
 Of course, if you dislike an ingredient used to make a particular product, that is another story.
-Rose, the owner and the baker of La Maison Rose, is so skilled that they are able to replicate the taste and texture of the normally non-vegan items you find in bakeries.
+Rose, the owner and baker of La Maison Rose, is so skilled that they are able to replicate the taste and texture of the normally non-vegan items you find in bakeries.

 For example, the cakes and cinnamon rolls have a good balance of sweetness and spice.
 Real ingredients are used instead of artificial essence, so the sweets have a nicer accent and taste much better.
 They also have the right amount of moisture.
 Rose also makes vegan whipped cream extremely well.
 If there are baked goods with whipped cream on the day of your visit, grab some.
 You won’t regret it!